 Further benefits of implementing IOT in warehousing environment includes inventory loss, theft and damage prevention, forecasting demand based on historical sales data, timely detection of load discrepancies, bottleneck identification, workplace safety, environmental conditions, intruder detection, etc.

-Industrial IOT also enables workflow automation for warehouse optimisation and improving supply chain logistics visibility.
+Industrial IOT also enables workflow automation for warehouse optimization and improving supply chain logistics visibility.
 The traditional step-by-step approach to filling purchase orders involves capturing requests via a logistics software, allocating existing inventory tracking to the orders, and manual picking them up.

 Indoor positioning in warehouse management

 Implementation of IOT in a warehouse optimization

-Although industrial IOT in the warehouse (track and trace, environment, condition monitoring, worker safety, security) is steadily making its way to storage facilities in Singapore, the adoption of connected warehouse systems remains the exception rather than the rule and is mostly driven by the Asia Pacific (APAC) market’s key players.
-SME companies can benefit much from the adoption of IOT in the warehouse and the government grants can be put to good use here.
+Although industrial IOT in the warehouse (track and trace, environment, condition monitoring, worker safety, security) is steadily making its way to storage facilities in Beira, Nairobi or Singapore, the adoption of connected warehouse systems remains the exception rather than the rule and is mostly driven by the Asia Pacific (APAC) market’s key players.
+SME companies can benefit much from the adoption of IOT in the warehouses and the government grants can be put to good use here.